What is Unity Extension?

 The PatchKit Unity Editor Extension can be downloaded from the Unity Asset Store.
 It is compatible with Unity 2017.x and higher versions.
 Once installed, it can be accessed from the main menu under

 The Unity Editor Extension can be accessed from the

 Tools / PatchKit main menu.
 There are three windows available:

-This window contains information about PatchKit Unity Editor Extension and actual version.
-Includes also shortcuts to Support: Contact and Documentation pages.
+The About window provides information about the PatchKit Unity Editor Extension and its current version, as well as shortcuts to the support and documentation pages.

 Build and Upload

-Uploading is the final operation of application publishing, when the built version is being sent to PatchKit, including provided details.
-During the process, a system console may be opened, just leave it open until you see a “Done” message.
-When you do, it can be safely closed.
-Your version has just been correctly transferred to PatchKit!
+Uploading is the final step, where the built version is sent to PatchKit with the provided details.
+During the uploading process, a system console may open.
+Wait until you see a “Done” message, then close the console safely.
+Your version has now been successfully transferred to PatchKit!